JarWings/DES207-DES502_Git/README.txt

 --Michael
 ver.0.0.5
 Fixed bug with global manager being replaced by scene changes, also fixes issue with music not crossfading between scenes.
 Added menu slider images, error sound, & highlight button option.

+17/02/24
+--Jiancheng
+ver0.0.5
+Fixed the bug, increased the boss state machine to three types, tried the third skill, and some special effects.
+Determined the scaling size of the assets.